ioBroker/ioBroker.docs/docs/de/adapterref/iobroker.iqontrol/README.md

 * (sbormann) System language of iobroker will be loaded and used.

 ### 0.0.23
-* (sbormann) Rewrote how constant values (instead of linkedStates) are handeled - this is a requirement for further development.
+* (sbormann) Rewrote how constant values (instead of linkedStates) are handled - this is a requirement for further development.
 * (sbormann) Fixed Pull2Refresh on android devices / chrome.
 * (sbormann) Added external links
 * (sbormann) Added popups with iframes